Three-Time NASCAR Sprint Cup Series Champion

 Pick a racing series.
 Choose a style of racecar.
 Name a venue.
 Chances are, Tony Stewart has proven victorious.

-Stewart, driver of the No. 14 Bass Pro Shops/Mobil 1 Chevrolet SS in the NASCAR Sprint Cup Series, has scored 12 championships since he first wheeled a go-kart in 1978 at a Westport, Ind., racetrack.
+Stewart, driver of the No. 14 Chevrolet SS in the NASCAR Sprint Cup Series, has scored 12 championships since he first wheeled a go-kart in 1978 at a Westport, Indiana, racetrack.

-Championships begat championships for Stewart, a native of Columbus, Ind.
-He came to NASCAR in 1999 by way of the IndyCar Series, where he was the series champion in 1997.
+Championships begat championships for Stewart.
+The Columbus, Indiana, native came to NASCAR in 1999 by way of the IndyCar Series, where he was the series champion in 1997.
 And before he made his mark in Indy cars, Stewart made a name for himself in the rough-and-tumble world of the United States Auto Club (USAC).
 He has four USAC championships, including what at the time was an unprecedented win of USAC’s “Triple Crown.”

 USAC’s top-three national touring divisions are Midget, Sprint and Silver Crown.
 After winning the Midget title in 1994 and finishing 10th and sixth in the Sprint and Silver Crown divisions, respectively, Stewart went out and set a new standard of excellence in 1995 by winning all three divisions.
 No driver had ever won the Sprint, Midget and Silver Crown championships - divisions that run three very different types of racecars which compete on both asphalt and dirt - in a single season until Stewart.